shaftoe/curriculum-vitae/content/work.md

   Senior System Engineer

-  I joined Bonial to join the challenge of refactor a relatively big Puppet codebase.
-After joining the Operations team as team lead, in was in charge of the overall infrastructure stability, robustness, and maintainability, together with enforcing best practices to improve quality standards and overall team’s health.
-Technologies: AWS / Rackspace cloud, Debian, Ganeti, Docker, Terraform, Puppet, Icinga, Apache web server, Tomcat/JVM, PostgreSQL, Python automation with Fabric and Boto libraries, Jenkins, Gerrit, Datadog, OpenLDAP, data confidentiality with LUKS, BoxBackup, Duplicity.
+  Bonial was looking for someone willing to embrace the challenge of refactoring their relatively big Puppet codebase.
+After joining the Operations team as team lead, I was in charge of the overall infrastructure stability, robustness and maintainability, together with enforcing best practices to improve quality standards and overall team’s health.

+  Technology stack:

+  - AWS / Rackspace cloud
+  - Debian
+  - Ganeti
+  - Docker
+  - Terraform
+  - Puppet
+  - Icinga
+  - Apache web server
+  - Tomcat/JVM
+  - PostgreSQL
+  - Python automation with Fabric and Boto libraries
+  - Jenkins
+  - Gerrit
+  - Datadog
+  - OpenLDAP
+  - data confidentiality with LUKS
+  - Duplicity
+  - ...

 - #### Spreaker (Italy / Germany / USA)